What is Secular Week of Action?

-The Secular Week of Action exists to mobilize secular people to make positive changes in our communities.
-Local secular organizations across the diverse nontheistic spectrum — atheists, agnostics, Ex-Muslims, freethinkers, humanists, skeptics, and many more who make up the one-in-four Americans unaffiliated with religion — work together to demonstrate our shared commitment to making this world, here and now, a better place.
-During this inspiring week, participating organizations buckle down and do the work that matters, taking social, political, and charitable actions that make a difference.
+Secular Week of Action (SWoA) exists to mobilize people throughout the United States to express secular civic values and make positive change in our communities.
+Local organizations across the diverse secular spectrum — atheists, agnostics, freethinkers, humanists, skeptics, and progressive religious communities — work together to demonstrate our shared commitment to making this world, here and now, a better place.
+During this inspiring week, participants buckle down and do the work that matters, taking social, political, and charitable actions that make a difference.

 Give back and serve

 Run a Virtual 5k

 Team up with friends, family, coworkers, or community and get moving to support people facing food insecurity.
 See Foundation Beyond Belief's Virtual 5k Guide.